codeaffen/codeaffen.org/_posts/2021-03-09-stellar-issue-asset.md

 ## Howto: Let's go

 - You will need an active wallet, which you use to fund *two* new accounts with.
 Make sure you have 5 XLM in that wallet which can be transfered out into the *two* new accounts.
-I used my [Lobstr wallet](https://lobstr.co/){:target="_blank"} with an afor this.
+I used my [Lobstr wallet](https://lobstr.co/){:target="_blank"} for this.
 - Access [Stellar Laboratory](https://laboratory.stellar.org/){:target="_blank"}.
 Select "public" on the top right corner.
 - Create an ISSUER account: Click `Create Account`, then click `Generate keypair`.
 Note down the values for `Public Key` & `Secret Key`.
 - Create an DISTRIBUTOR account: Click again on `Generate keypair`, also note down the second set of values for `Public Key` & `Secret Key`.